OpsLevel/terraform-provider-opslevel/docs/resources/team.md

 ### Optional

 - `aliases` (List of String) A list of human-friendly, unique identifiers for the team.
 Must be ordered alphabetically
-- `group` (String) The group this team belongs to.
+- `group` (String, Deprecated) The group this team belongs to.
 Only accepts group's Alias
 - `last_updated` (String)
 - `manager_email` (String) The email of the user who manages the team.
 - `members` (Set of String) List of user emails that belong to the team.
 This list must contain the 'manager_email' value.
+- `parent` (String) The parent team.
+Only accepts team's Alias
 - `responsibilities` (String) A description of what the team is responsible for.

 ### Read-Only